WilliamQLiu/williamqliu.github.io/_posts/2019-02-19-tech-books.md

 * Clean Code: A Handbook of Agile Software Craftsmanship - tips on how to write clean code
 * SQL Queries for Mere Mortals - basics of SQL from queries to indexes
 * SQL Antipatterns: Avoiding the Pitfalls of Database Programming - Don't do this
+* Clean Architecture: A Craftsman's Guide to Software Structure and Design

+TODO:

+* Effective Debugging - 66 specific ways to debug software and systems, by Diomidis Spinellis